 One might have thought that his death may have resulted in a MID at the least but he was given no such distinction.
-My thinking on this matter tends me to think that the fact that his
+My thinking on this matter leans me to the fact that his actions took

-actions took place while helping a foreign power – even if an allied one – precluded the issuance of such a mention.
-Perhaps the British command in China felt that such a responsibility
+place while helping a foreign power – even if an allied one – precluded the issuance of such a mention.
+Perhaps the British command in China felt that such a responsibility fell to the

-fell to the Americans to make such a commendation given that Ollivant’s actions occurred while assisting the 9th U.S. Infantry.
-Needless to say no acknowledgment was forthcoming
+Americans to make such a commendation given that Ollivant’s actions occurred while assisting the 9th U.S. Infantry.
+Needless to say no acknowledgment was forthcoming from U.S.

-In 1900 the award of gallantry awards and campaign medals was in in infancy.
-For example the campaign medal for service in the American Civil War (1861-65) would not be authorized
+In 1900 the status U.S. of gallantry awards and campaign medals was in its infancy.
+For example the campaign medal for service in the American Civil War (1861-65) would not be

-until 1905.
+authorized until 1905.
 And it was not until 1907 that a campaign medal was authorized for the various Indian War campaigns.
-Gallantry awards were few and far between.
-The Medal of Honor had
+The only award for gallantry was the Medal of Honor .
+The

-Since World War One precedent has allowed for the presentation of U.S. gallantry awards to members of allied services including in five rare and posthumous occasions the Medal of
+Since World War One precedent has allowed for the presentation of U.S. gallantry awards to members of allied services including in five rare and posthumous occasions the MOH (to

-Honor.
-Had such been the case in 1900 I feel that Captain Lionel Arthur Edward Ollivant would have qualified for the award of the at least the Bronze Star if not the Silver Star for his
+five allied WWI "unknowns").
+Had such been the case in 1900 I feel that Captain Lionel Arthur Edward Ollivant would have qualified for the award of some U.S. recognition for his

 actions in trying to resupply his beleaguered American allies at Tientsin on 14 July, 1900.